King George V School, Hong Kong: Pre-WWII period

-KGV is the oldest of all schools in the English Schools Foundation.
+KGV is the oldest of all schools in the English Schools Foundation, as well as the oldest international school in Hong Kong.
 It first opened in 1894 on Nathan Road, and originally catered for the children of British people living in Kowloon.
 At the time, the school occupied just one small building.
 It was destroyed in a typhoon in 1896, and Kowloon College opened in its place in 1902.
 A major opening ceremony took place and was attended by many of Hong Kong's elite, including Major General Gascoigne, the Apostolic Vicar of the territory's diocese Louis Piazzoli, and the Colonial Secretary J.H.
 Stewart Lockhart.
 The school was built using donations from Hong Kong businessman Sir Robert Hotung.
 The school was subsequently renamed the Kowloon British School, then the Central British School, and later King George V School.

 By 1930, the number of students in the school had grown to 300.
 Wooden huts were built at the back of the school to create extra classrooms.
 The playground was only 7 m2.
-The then-headmaster, Mr. Nightingale, asked for a new and bigger school site, which was acquired, and the site plan was designed by teacher Thomas Richmond Rowell.
+The then-headmaster, Mr. Nightingale, asked for and acquired a new and bigger school site, designed by teacher Thomas Rowell.
 Classes at the new site began on 14 September 1936.
-The first headmaster of the new school was the Reverend Upsdell.
-The present school is still on the same site.
-The foundation stone for the new building was laid by Sir William Peel, the then governor of Hong Kong, and the building was subsequently named the Peel Block in his honour.
+The first headmaster of KGV was Reverend Upsdell, and the foundation stone for the new building was laid by Sir William Peel, the governor of Hong Kong at the time.
+The building has subsequently been named the Peel Block in his honor.